openharmony/docs/en/application-dev/security/permission-list.md

 ## ohos.permission.RUNNING_STATE_OBSERVER

-Allows an application to observe the application status.
+Allows an application to listen for its status.

 **Permission level**: system_basic